edi-rose/NeuralNaughtsAndCrosses/README.md

-Hello and welcome to my Naughts and Crosses Neural Network (WIP)
+Hello and welcome to my Naughts and Crosses Neural Network (WIP) I am currently able to make reccomendations based on the networks output but it, is not particularly accurate.
+I need to build in the rules of naughts and crosses into the nets logic.

 I am using the naughts and crosses bot from a previous project to train a neural network to play the great game.
 I will be using the brain.js module.